Finkes/docker/docs/sources/installation/debian.md

         $ sudo apt-get update
         $ sudo apt-get install -t wheezy-backports linux-image-amd64

+2. Restart your system so Debian will use the new kernel from wheezy-backports

-2. Install Docker using the get.docker.com script:
+3. Install Docker using the get.docker.com script:

     `curl -sSL https://get.docker.com/ | sh`